-Table 6: Species of International Concern of Laughing Bird Caye National Park wide variety of unique habitats.
+Table 6: Species of International Concern of Laughing Bird Caye National Park manatee.
+The faro itself is home to a wide variety of unique habitats.
 Laughing Bird Caye has also historically provided nesting sites for hawksbill and green turtles, important to the survival of these species within the region.